input-output-hk/catalyst-forge/blueprint/README.md

 By default, the loader performs the following:

 1. Walks the filesystem searching for `blueprint.cue` files
-   a.
-If the path is in a git repository, it walks up to the root of the repository
+   1. If the path is in a git repository, it walks up to the root of the repository
-   b.
-If the path is not in a git repository, it only searches the given path
+   2. If the path is not in a git repository, it only searches the given path
 2. Loads and processes all found blueprint files (including things like injecting environment variables)
 3. Unifies all blueprint files into a single blueprint (including handling versions)
 4. Validates the final blueprint against the embedded schema